 The consistency of Wink Frozen Desserts is closer to a sorbet than an ice cream.
 It’s scoopable, but a bit icy.
 As it melts, it does appear thicker, but then it has a slightly gelatinous mouth feel.
 We preferred it straight from the freezer, fully chilled with that slight icy edge.
 The picture below does a fantastic job of showing the different textures.

 The flavor names on Wink Frozen Desserts imply a potential flavor rush, but the taste of each is actually very mild.
 For most of the pints, our tasters didn’t even come close to guessing the flavor.
 As you can see from the ingredient list above, they rely heavily on “organic flavors”, rather than flavorful ingredients that may add to the calorie or sugar count.
 Honestly, I’ve never seen “flavors” so high up on an ingredient list!

 Since Wink Frozen Desserts are less full-bodied than most, and are sweetened exclusively with sugar-free, natural sweeteners, they do have a different underlying influence.
 For those who are stevia “super-tasters” like me, you may find the stevia and monk fruit combination off-putting.
 However, if you follow a sugar-free diet or use sugar-free sweeteners often, then the flavors might hit your taste buds just right.

 We sampled bites of each flavor and our hands down favorite was the Caramel Candy Apple.
-We didn’t taste the apple, but the warmer caramel notes helped to mellow the stevia sharpness and provided a pleasant overall experience.
+We didn’t taste the apple, but the warmer caramel notes helped to mellow the stevia sharpness.
 Our second choice was the Black Cherry Cacao Nib.
 Yes, of course we picked two of the higher calorie ones!
 The base was mild, but did have a cherry influence that we could detect.
 And the generous smattering of cacao nibs were a nice surprise.
 But still, these pints are very unique, and didn’t fall in the ranks of ice creams we would purchase again.